lisianealves/drone-attacks-latin-america/README.md

-# drone-attacks-latin-america
-Analysis of drone weaponization by non-state armed groups in Latin America (2021–2026)
 # From Ukraine to the Favelas: Drone Weaponization by Non-State Armed Groups in Latin America (2021–2026)

 ## Overview
-This project maps and analyzes the use of weaponized drones by non-state armed groups in Latin America, mostly Brazil, Mexico, and Colombia.
-It argues that drone adoption follows a traceable diffusion pattern that accelerates significantly from 2024 onward.
+This project analyzes the growing use of weaponized commercial drones by non-state armed groups in Latin America between 2021 and 2026.
+Using manually collected OSINT data, the project identifies emerging regional diffusion patterns, operational trends, and target preferences across Brazil, Mexico, and Colombia.

 ## Key Findings
-- Security forces are the primary target, accounting for 15 of 30 documented incidents
+- Security forces were the primary targets, representing 50% of documented incidents.
-- Mexico was the pioneer, with documented attacks from 2021 onward
+- Mexico emerged as the earliest adopter of drone-based attacks, with incidents documented since 2021.
-- Brazil and Colombia appear in 2024, suggesting regional diffusion
+- The appearance of incidents in Brazil and Colombia from 2024 onward suggests a regional diffusion process.
-- Incidents nearly double between 2023 and 2024, and spike further in 2025
+- Incident frequency accelerated significantly after 2023, indicating growing operational normalization among armed groups.

 ## Data
 Incidents were manually collected from open sources including InSight Crime, El Tiempo, Gazeta do Povo, and El Universal, among others.
 The dataset covers 30 documented incidents across three countries.

+## Limitations
+The dataset is based exclusively on publicly reported incidents and may underrepresent the true scale of drone weaponization in the region.
+Differences in media coverage, government transparency, and reporting standards between countries may affect incident visibility.

 ## Files
 - `incidentes_drones.xlsx` — incident database with sources